top of page

 Overlooking the ocean at the Malibu Lagoon State Beach, the Adamson House is an architectural beauty with an unusual interior that has earned it the moniker “The Taj Mahal of Tile.”
 The Spanish Colonial Revival style home—today a National Historic Site, California Historical Landmark, and a California State Park—casts a magical spell, allowing visitors to evoke old California in a way few places can.
 Built in 1929, it occupies one of the most idyllic oceanfront spots in all of Southern California.

-Situated near the Malibu Pier between popular Surfrider Beach and the Malibu Lagoon, the house boasts an exotic mix of Spanish and Moorish influences with dazzling displays of decorative tiles and one-of-a-kind craftsmanship including hand-carved doors, hand-painted frescoes, molded ceilings, distinctive cast ironwork, and lead-framed bottle glass windows.
-Equally compelling is the story of the close-knit family who once lived here and whose aura continues to permeate the interior, where most of their original furnishings remain.
+Situated near the Malibu Pier, between popular Surfrider Beach and the Malibu Lagoon, the house boasts an exotic mix of Spanish and Moorish influences, featuring dazzling displays of decorative tiles and one-of-a-kind craftsmanship.
+This includes hand-carved doors, hand-painted frescoes, molded ceilings, distinctive cast ironwork, and lead-framed bottle glass windows.
+Equally compelling is the story of the close-knit family that once lived here, whose aura continues to permeate the interior, where most of their original furnishings remain.

-Poverty Encounter is a 16,000-square-foot exhibit that takes you into four immersive environments in the developing world.
+Poverty Encounter is a 16,000-square-foot exhibit that immerses you in four distinct environments from the developing world.
 After boarding an airplane and taking a simulated flight, you will visit a dump in Guatemala City, walk the earthquake-damaged streets in Haiti, go inside a brickyard in Nepal, and enter an underground sewer in Romania.
 Each environment highlights the story of a real child living in these circumstances.
-Each tour includes a service activity, allowing you to provide both help and hope to those in need.
+Each tour includes a service activity, enabling you to offer both assistance and hope to those in need.

 Battleship USS Iowa served our country proudly in WWII, Korea, and the Cold War.
 Today, the historic U.S. Navy ship is an iconic Los Angeles landmark and is considered one of the region’s best outdoor museums for families and visitors of all ages.